muathali/notes/docs/light/fcp.md

 No matter what you want to move, you can use the following general-purpose precision workflow:

 1. Select an edit point on one of your clips with the Select tool, select two edit points with the Trim tool, or select a whole clip.
-2. Type plus or minus, then a timecode, then return.
+2. Type plus or minus, then a time-code, then return.

 ### Setting clip duration

 What if your client asks for a clip to be not "a second longer" but "exactly 4 seconds"?
 That's easy, but you'll need to use something other than plus or minus.
 The command is Modify > Change Duration but you'll use ⌃D. To set duration, do the following:

 Select one or more clips.
-Type ⌃D, then a timecode (without ⌃), then return.
-This will result in the timecode readout under the Viewer changes to show the new duration
+Type ⌃D, then a time-code (without ⌃), then return.
+This will result in the time-code readout under the Viewer changes to show the new duration

 Here are some examples, remembering that you only hold ⌃ while pressing D, and you'll need to press return at the end of each one: